 - Curriculum guides for early childhood, elementary, and secondary education

 - Storytime resources

 - Arts and crafts projects for adults working with children

 - Resources for educating gifted students; students with ADD/ADHD, and learning disabilities

 Click HERE for a list of titles and to search the collection.
 The “Parent Teacher” filter should already be set.

-Lynda.com is a premier online learning resource offering more than 3,400 courses covering technical skills, creative techniques, business strategies, personal finance, and more.
+Linkedin Learning is a premier online learning resource offering courses covering technical skills, creative techniques, business strategies, personal finance, and more.

 Gale OneFile: Educator’s Reference Complete is a great resource for a variety of educators—from teachers and administrators to those studying in the field at the collegiate and graduate level.
 It seeks to provide full text for titles in the ERIC database and covers multiple levels of education and every educational specialty, such as technology, bilingual education, health education, and testing, and provides insight on issues in administration, funding, and policy.